 According to Johanna, Finnish children started first grade at age seven.
 Their school days were often just four hours long.
-Her close Finnish friend, a first grade teacher in Helsinki, worked about 30 hours each week, including planning time.
+Her close Finnish friend, a first grade teacher in Helsinki, worked about 30 hours each week, including prep time.

 For years, I refused to believe my wife.
 My reality as an American first grade teacher was just too different from the one she described.